snp-technologies/aksworkshop-notes/README.md

 1. Create a `aksworkshop` directory in your home dir (`~/`).
 Store code files here, e.g. K8s manifests.
 1. Add env vars to `.bashrc`.
 1. Add `alias k=kubectl` to `.bashrc`.
+1. In Azure Shell use the `code` command to open a user-friendly  editor directly in Azure Shell (or use `vi` or `nano`, if you prefer).

 ## 2.2.
 Deploy MongoDB